r2d2-ai/aiflow/contrib/function/utils/README.md

 # Utils Functions
-This package adds a set of functions that can be used in aiflow versions >= 0.9.0.
+This package adds a set of functions that can be used in AIflow versions >= 0.9.0.

 ## Functions